leslylopez43/VenueDjango/README.md

 ###  Manage Venue Listings
-As a venue manager, I can manage venue listings by adding new venues, updating details, and marking venues as unavailable.
+Superuser acces is the owner or Staff managment that can get access to the Admin Sistem As a venue manager, I can manage venue listings by adding new venues, updating details, and marking venues as unavailable like(repair, leaking, fixing etc.).

 ![Ariel Logo](/media/products/django_administration.webp)

 ### Approve Reservation Requests
 I need to review and approve customer reservation requests, including payment status and event details.
 ![Ariel Logo](/media/products/django_categories.webp)